Last Updated on November 14, 2024

 U.S. Citizenship and Immigration Services (USCIS) has over 40 categories designating eligibility for U.S. EAD cards.
 Examples of these categories include:

-A complete list of categories for EAD cards eligibility can be found in the instructions for the Application for Employment Authorization, form I-765.
+A complete list of categories for employment authorization documents card eligibility can be found in the instructions for the Application for Employment Authorization, form I-765.
 Or, they can be found in title 8 of the Code of Federal Regulations.

 What are the time limits for EAD cards?

-It’s important that both employers and employees understand the purpose and limitations of the card.
-EAD cards are temporary work permits.
-Therefore, the EAD cardholder should be aware of the card’s expiration date and initiate the process to renew the EAD card well before that date, since one must have the new card in-hand in order to continue working.
+Both employers and employees must understand the purpose and limitations of the card. employment authorization document cards are temporary work permits.
+Therefore, the EAD cardholder should be aware of the card’s expiration date and initiate renewing it well before that date since one must have the new card in hand to continue working.

 When should EAD cards be renewed?

-USCIS allows EAD card renewal applications to be submitted no sooner than 120 days before the original expiration date.
-Once the applicant is hired, an I-9 must be completed in order to verify the applicant’s identity and work authorization.
+USCIS allows employment authorization document card renewal applications to be submitted no sooner than 120 days before the original expiration date.
+Once the applicant is hired, an I-9 must be completed to verify the applicant’s identity and work authorization.
 If the employee presents the card for the I-9, this serves as a List A document and no further documentation is needed.
 Section 3 (Reverification) of the I-9 should then be completed whenever a renewed card is obtained.
 This card is not a green card, and should not be confused with permanent work authorization.